Critical fluctuations of last passage percolation with thick boundaries: Introduction

 \subsection{Acknowledgments}

-E.\ Emrah was partially supported by the EPSRC grant EP/W032112/1 and by the grant KAW 2015.0270 from the Knut and Alice Wallenberg Foundation.
-P.L.\ Ferrari and M.\ Liu were partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, projekt-id 390685813.
 We are grateful to Michael Pr\"ahofer for kindly providing the numerical data for the Painlev\'e transcendents and for explaining how to use it to compute the Baik--Rains distribution.
 E.\ Emrah would also like to thank G\'erard Ben Arous, Ivan Corwin and Herbert Spohn for their helpful comments at the preliminary stages of this project.
+E.\ Emrah was partially supported by the EPSRC grant EP/W032112/1 and by the grant KAW 2015.0270 from the Knut and Alice Wallenberg Foundation.
+P.L.\ Ferrari and M.\ Liu were partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) by the CRC 1720 – 539309657 and under Germany’s Excellence Strategy - EXC 2047/1 – 390685813.